 What is a Merchant Cash Advance?

 Cash advances are a useful financial option for businesses when cash gets tight.
 If a business has their cash flow interrupted but wants to expand its operations, a merchant cash advance can be a great option.
-Unlike other financing, a cash advance is not a loan.
+Unlike most other kinds of business financing, a cash advance is not a loan.
 A merchant cash advance gives a company access to funds based on their future sales or receivables.

 Originally, a merchant cash advance was a small business finance strategy that provided a lump-sum payment (cash advance) to a business owner which was to be paid back using a percentage of the proceeds from future credit card or debit card sales.
-The term is now commonly used to describe various merchant loan structures that are short-term (usually within 24 month), that are repaid through smaller, regular (daily or weekly) payments, versus monthly payments and longer terms like a traditional bank loan.
+The term is now commonly used to describe various merchant financing structures that do not have a fixed repayment term and that are repaid through smaller, regular (daily, weekly or bi-monthly) payments, versus monthly payments and a fixed repayment term, often longer than 2 or 3 years, for a traditional bank loan.

-Technically, a merchant cash advance (MCA) is not a loan.
-It's a commercial agreement where the business owner sells their future credit card sales to a finance company or other third party.
+A merchant cash advance (MCA) is not a loan.
+It's a commercial agreement where the business owner sells their future credit card sales or other business receipts to the MCA funding provider.

 Merchant Cash Advance Quick Facts